-In addition to financial and moral-ethical interests, legal obligation plays an important role in risk assessment.
-The obligation to conduct a risk assessment is enshrined in various laws, ordinances and regulations, including the Occupational Safety and Health Act, the Ordinance on Industrial Safety and Health and the Ordinance on Hazardous Substances.
-Due to the different circumstances in the companies, the legislator has not defined exactly how the procedure and the form of the documentation must look like.
+In addition to financial and moral-ethical interests, legal obligation plays an important role in a risk assessment.
+The obligation to conduct a risk assessment is enshrined in various laws, ordinances, and regulations, including the Occupational Safety and Health Act, the Ordinance on Industrial Safety and Health, and the Ordinance on Hazardous Substances.
+Due to the conflicting circumstances in which companies operate, the legislation does not define precisely what procedures and documentation must look like.
 However, a risk assessment must always be complete and factually accurate.

-A risk assessment checklist is the right tool to meet this requirement.
-A checklist can be used to identify hazards in all work areas and prioritize safety controls.
-It involves a systematic examination of the workplace to identify hazards, assess the severity and likelihood of injuries, and implement control measures to reduce risk.
-A risk matrix is then used to evaluate the consequences and probability so that a risk rating can be assigned to the hazard.
+A risk assessment checklist is a tool to help companies determine how they can meet these legal requirements.
+It involves a systematic examination of the workplace to identify hazards, assess the severity and likelihood of an injury, and implement control measures to reduce these risks.
+In accordance, a risk matrix is then used to evaluate the consequences and probability so that a risk rating can be assigned to the hazard.

-The risk assessment must be designed in such a way that it can be traced that the risks in the company have been recorded and the necessary measures have been determined.
+The risk assessment must be designed in such a way that it can trace risks back to their source so that mitigation strategies can be implemented as opposed to band-aid solutions.
 In this way, companies increase their legal certainty in the event of damage.
-It's important to note, that it is different to a Job Safety Analysis (JSA) and that conducting a proper job safety analysis may also be required.
+It's important to note that it is different from a Job Safety Analysis (JSA) and that conducting a proper job safety analysis may also be required.

-According to the recommendation of the Federal Institute for Occupational Safety and Health (BAuA), a risk assessment is successful if the following 7 steps are followed:
+According to the recommendation of the Federal Institute for Occupational Safety and Health (BAuA), a risk assessment includes the following seven steps:

-Hazard assessment reduces the likelihood of workplace accidents occurring, thereby increasing the safety of all employees.
-The following 5 tips will help companies successfully implement it:
+A hazard assessment reduces the likelihood of workplace accidents, thereby increasing the overall safety of the site.
+The following 5 tips will help companies successfully implement a risk mitigation plan:

-A risk assessment helps companies and employees in occupational health and safety issues as long as it is done and implemented correctly.
-The following three mistakes are more common and should be avoided at all costs:
+A risk assessment helps companies and employees solve occupational health and safety issues as long as it is done and implemented correctly.
+The following are the three most common mistakes that should be avoided at all costs:

-A good security record-keeping system is needed to help organizations keep track of hazards, risks, control measures and corrective actions.
+A good record-keeping system is needed to help organizations keep track of hazards, risks, control measures, and corrective actions.
 In addition to complying with government regulations, a reliable hazard analysis system helps identify trends early to proactively improve workplace safety.

-A digital risk assessment checklist replaces existing paper forms and spreadsheets as well as additional work such as scanning and faxing.
-Switching to digital work processes offers companies the following benefits in risk assessment:
+A digital risk assessment checklist replaces existing paper forms and spreadsheets as well as additional work, such as scanning and faxing.
+Switching to digital work processes offers companies the following benefits while conducting their risk assessments: